- Increase Conversion Rate

 post-event atmosphere

-As the saying goes, "After the PXD is before the PXD."
+As the saying goes: “After PXD is before PXD.”
 But we think we deserve a short break first!
-After the successful epoq Personalization Experience Day 2021 and the positive feedback, we raised a glass together and ended the day in a relaxed atmosphere.
+Following the successful Epoq Personalisation Experience Day 2021 and the positive feedback, we raised a toast together and wrapped up the day in a relaxed atmosphere.

 Conclusion: Best practices and insider knowledge with added value

-An eventful day has come to an end.
-We had great speakers and industry experts who shared their best practices and insider knowledge with us and the participants.
-The numerous participants not only listened passively, but also actively asked questions.
-We would like to say "thank you" to everyone and look forward to seeing you again next year for the epoq Personalization Experience Day 2022.
+An eventful day has come to a close.
+We were joined by fantastic speakers and industry experts who shared their best practices and insider knowledge with us and the attendees.
+The many attendees didn’t just listen passively; they also actively asked questions.
+We’d like to say “thank you” to everyone, and we look forward to seeing you again next year—mark your calendars for the Epoq Personalization Experience Day 2022.

 Nadine Roth